mkiernan/FlexHPC/README.md

 * RDMA (FDR, QDR Infinband), GPU (NVIDIA K80) and CPU only compute nodes are all supported.
 * All appropriate hardware drivers are installed and configured for you via the installation scripts.
 * NFS Server with up to 32TB of Standard_LRS storage attached (defaults to 10TB) built with <a href="https://azure.microsoft.com/en-us/services/managed-disks/">azure managed disks</a>
-* Dynamically scalable/shrinkable cluster build with <a href="https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/">azure scale sets</a>.
+* Dynamically add or remove nodes from your cluster (built with <a href="https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/">azure scale sets</a>).
 * Add Head nodes or fat nodes to your cluster(s), or simply build standalone nodes.
 * Append your own scripts to install applications or customize the nodes further.
 <br><br>